retraigo/nuxtjs-components/README.md

-# nuxtjs-components
+# Components for nuxtjs (using Tailwindcss)
-Components for nuxtjs
+Nothing here.